uniquelyparticular/sync-stripe-to-moltin/README.md

 'Webhook version': '2018-05-21 (Default)'
 'Filter event': 'Select types to send' > 'charge.refunded'

-⚠️ Each time an `charge` is `refunded` this function will be called, only need to update moltin if fully refunded (TODO: may want to add transactions for others).
+⚠️ Each time a `charge` is `refunded` this function will be called, only need to update moltin if fully refunded (TODO: may want to add transactions for others).

 ## 🚀 Deploy